 Vattentankar i Kenya provide a water supply by the house to the most vulnerable and poor families in the area, education in water, hygiene and sanitation and also provide family planning.
 Beneficiary families are mainly composed of single mothers or grandmothers with more than 5 children under the age of 12.
 Families are identified in collaboration with the home care team from Mutomo Mission Hospital and community workers in the villages.

 Building of a house with roof gutters to collect rainwater into a closed water tank built beside the house.
 By having a water supply on the compound many hours of carrying water are spared each day.
 The children can go to school instead of carrying water and the mother can concentrate on trying to find a way of income, for example by joining a micro finance project.
 The house provides better living standard with the possibility to keep snakes and other animal outside (snake bites being a major problem among young children) and to prevent thefts and assaults.
 The old straw hut can be used as separate kitchen.
 Teaching in water supply maintenance, sanitation and hygiene is provided.
 Counselling in family planning and provision of contraceptive methods.

-house was 18.500 SEK (2021).
+In total 333 (January 2023) water tanks and houses have been built.
+The expense for one water tank with a house is about 20 000 SEK.
 The sites are now located far from Mutomo, up to 2-3 hours by car, and transports are complicated due to mud roads in very poor conditions.
 Bricks are bought and produced locally in the area where we build.
 Manual workers are hired locally to provide possibility for income and knowledge in building techniques.

 The project has been funded by donations from Tetra Laval and Volvo Employees Aid Association (VHU) as well as by donations from many private persons and groups.